 Please mind that the stars will be actually as the bright as in the frame you will happen to grab.
 (This migh be an odd frame showing them just by the dimm afterglow.
 You may want to retry in this case.)

 A note on UX-history: Spacewar! might not only be the first digital video game, but also the first application of user experience (UX) considerations in computer history.
 In particular, hyperspace was a feature quite contested right from the beginning.
-In order to preserve an entertaining game-play from players just evading any risky situation by another jump to hyperspace, some essential limitations were applied in the first version: There were only three jumps available and the device was somewhat unreliable and unresponsive, not firing on every try.
+In order to preserve an entertaining game-play from players just evading any risky situation by another jump to hyperspace, some essential limitations were applied in the first version: There were only three jumps available and the device was somewhat unreliable and unresponsive.
 "It was something you could use, but not something you wanted to use" (Steve Russell, quoted in Origin of Spacewar).
 It was supposed to be an unreliable "Mark I" device, rushed to the fleet without thorough testing.
 And, in deed, the device would convey a destinctive "kludgy" feeling that would prohibit an overuse of this feature, even in the presence of the pretty effect of the "warp-induced photonic stress emission" of the "hyperspace Minskytron signature".

 (Please mind that this is just musing and not confirmed by any of the authors of Spacewar!.)